10 – I Told On You

 The band released the album Shine On Brightly a year later in 1968.
 Procol Harum continued releasing records almost on a yearly basis until 1977.
 Robin Trower left the band in 1971 after recording five albums with the band.
 In 1991, the band reformed to record another album that featured original members including Robin Trower.
 The album was dedicated to B.J.
 Wilson who had passed away.

-The band would release two more records, both years apart.
+The band would release two more records, both many years apart.
 In 2003 they released The Well’s On Fire and fourteen years later they released Novum.

 Our Top 10 Procol Harum Songs list takes a look at different points in the band’s career.
 It attempts to include their biggest hits, but also cover the different time periods of this great progressive rock band.